-Field Density Test Of Soil By Sand Cone Method
+Field Density Test (FDT Test) By Sand Cone Method

 Compaction is very useful for preparing the sub-base grade and other layers of pavement.
-Compaction is done in the construction of embankment for increasing the stability as well as for decreasing the settlement.
+Compaction is done in the construction of embankment to increase stability as well as for decreasing the settlement.

-1. First, take the weight of the empty sand cone and then fill it with dry sand and then weight again.
+1. First, take the weight of the empty sand cone and then fill it with dry sand and then weigh again.

 2. Collect the excavated soil from the hole and measure the weight.